 Believe it or not, your choice of dinnerware will also affect your overall appetite.
 Says Bella, "According to the research on mindless eating conducted by Brian Wansink, Ph.D., you will eat 18% more mashed potatoes if they are served on a white plate versus one with more contrast.
 The contrast of the plate allows you to realize how big the serving actually is."
 She also suggests using nine-inch plates—placing a smaller quantity of food on a smaller plate will make it seem fuller.

-Another key tip: slow down.
 It takes about 20 minutes for the fullness signals to register when you start eating.
-Those taking more time with their meals also reported a higher degree of meal satisfaction.
+Taking more time with your meal is reported a higher degree of meal satisfaction.

 Last but not least, plan your leftovers well.
 Freeze desserts and heavier dishes and place the healthy dishes towards the front of the fridge so that they're more accessible.